 The study emphasized the growing incidence of dementia and its profound impact on individuals and their families.
 It aimed to identify blood biomarkers that could assist clinicians in diagnosing dementia, particularly Alzheimer’s disease.

 The research utilized a cross-sectional design and involved 317 older adults over the age of 70 who had mild cognitive impairment but not severe dementia.
-These individuals were selected for showing signs of cognitive decline without full dependence on others for daily activities.
+These individuals were selected for showing signs of cognitive decline without complete dependence on others for daily activities.

 Fatty Acids and Brain Health